 This transformative course is all about practical knowledge, tested tools, and hands-on activities that help grow the technical, emotional, and relational skills you need to develop climate resilience in your own context and with the people you serve.

-It is about re-imagining leadership and supporting sustainability professionals in practicing what it takes to lead transformation in complexity, when there is neither a playbook nor directly visible results, and yet so many humans and more-than-human beings who need you to act differently now.
+It is about re-imagining leadership and supporting sustainability professionals in practicing what it takes to lead transformation in complexity, when there is neither a playbook nor directly visible results, and yet so many humans, animals, and plants who need you to act differently now.

 It is designed to help you face real-world challenges, while acknowledging the essential work you are already doing, and the precious experiences you bring to this emerging learning space.